 People with thalassaemia produce either no or too little haemoglobin.
 Haemoglobin is an iron-rich protein in red blood cells.
 It carries oxygen to all parts of the body.
 Haemoglobin is made up of four subunits: two subunits of alpha-globin and two subunits of beta-globin.
 Alpha-globin is a component of both fetal haemoglobin, which is active only before birth and in the new-born period, and adult haemoglobin, which is active throughout the rest of life.

 Thalassaemia is inherited from parents; it is not contagious, or a virus acquired from blood transfusions.
 It is passed on equally by men and women.

 How is thalassaemia inherited?

 Thalassaemia is passed from parents to children through genes.
 A gene is a small packet of information that controls a characteristic in your body, by making very specialised protein molecules.

 It is a section of DNA, the unique molecule that makes up your chromosomes.
 Genes make us who we are; they determine our characteristics, for example, the colour of our hair, our height and so on.

-Genes work in pairs: for everything we inherit, we get 1 gene from our mother and 1 gene from our father.
+There are two copies of a gene in each cell.
+Each copy is called an allele: for everything we inherit, we get one allele from our mother and one allele from our father.
 In some cases, a gene can be missing, defective or altered from the usual form.
 This can cause disease.